 Grandpa passed away earlier this month at the age of 94.

 He received many graces in the time leading up to his passing.
 I’m grateful that I was able to be with him during his last day on earth and share in the Lord’s blessings.

 I believe his devotion to God and Mary allowed him to experience a happy, holy death.
 I have no doubt that the Blessed Mother was with him in his final moments, guiding him on the journey…

-“Happy is he who lives and dies under the protection of the Blessed Virgin.” ~ St. John Vianney
+“Happy is he who lives and dies under the protection of the Blessed Virgin.” ~ St. Jean Vianney